hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 Students - Take a look at their pinwheel code and they will break up and write a for loop.

+#### - CFUs/Misconceptions
+Teacher Q: Where do you indicate to stop your loop?
+And why did you choose that location/number?

 ---

 ### Closing
 time: 3-5 mins

-Option 1 - MC - Which algorithm below using the for loop control structure will correctly output a 5 sided pinwheel?
+Option 1 - MCQ (with code snippet images) - Which algorithm below using the for loop control structure will correctly output a 5 sided pinwheel?

-Option 2(Challenge) - If complete with the question above, Write/Edit the for loop again to be able to draw an octagon/decagon.
+Option 2(Challenge) - If complete with the question above, Write/Edit a for loop again to be able to draw an octagon/decagon.

 ---